jdcarroll/honestNetworking/README.md

 #### Temporary Disclaimer

 I am working on building a gulp file that will install the entire environment for you.
 This way you can just git clone or download the zip and then run gulp.
-However this is not finishe at the moment so we have to do things manually right now.
+However this is not finished at the moment so we have to do things manually right now.

 ### System Requirements